Towards Robust Neural Networks via Orthogonal Diversity: Diversity via orthogonality

 \subsubsection{Training}

-In the training of DIO, the losses are computed and then the parameters get updated by gradient descent.
-Among the three losses $\mathcal{L}_c$, $\mathcal{L}_o$ and $\mathcal{L}_d$, the cross entropy loss $\mathcal{L}_c$ and the orthogonality loss $\mathcal{L}_o$ can be directly calculated.
-The last loss $\mathcal{L}_d$ is calculated by iterating the multiple heads.
-At each iteration, the correctly classified samples are used to determine the current $\mathcal{L}_d$.
+In the training of DIO, the losses are computed and then all the parameters of the backbone and heads get updated by stochastic gradient descent.
+Among the three losses $\mathcal{L}_c$, $\mathcal{L}_o$ and $\mathcal{L}_d$, the cross entropy loss $\mathcal{L}_c$ is determined by the input data, the backbone and the multiple heads.
+The orthogonality loss $\mathcal{L}_o$ is calculated only on the $L$ heads.
+The distance loss $\mathcal{L}_d$ is determined based on all the heads and the features of those correctly-classified samples.

 The training of DIO only requires clean images, and DIO can also be flexibly equipped with other data-augmented defenses involving additional adversarial examples, together to achieve greater robustness (see Section \ref{sec:exp} for details).
-Alg.\ref{alg} illustrates the training details of DIO.
+An algorithm illustrating the training details of DIO can be found in the {\it supplementary material}.